strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/optional-software/process-manager.md

 `pm2 start npm --name app -- run start`

-## Configuration file
+## Using PM2 with cloud hosting providers

 PM2 lets you create a config file to save all information to start your server properly at anytime.

-By running `pm2 init` it will init an `ecosystem.config.js` in your application.
+By running `pm2 init` it will create an `ecosystem.config.js` in your application.

 Then replace the content of this file by the following code.